Now Playing: Episode #20 — Feed the Brain, Free the Soul

 Strategic Recovery Field Notes 🧠

-Your brain isn’t broken — it’s undernourished.
-In this masterclass, Matt links nutrition to nervous system stability, mood, and relapse prevention — with a practical blueprint you can start today. 🥗⚡🧠
+Your brain isn’t broken — it may be undernourished.
+In this masterclass, Matt links nutrition to nervous system stability, mood, cravings, and relapse prevention — with a practical blueprint you can start today.

 🌱 The Promise & The Pivot: Why Nutrition Is the Missing Link

-Cravings aren’t opinions — they’re biochemical signals.
-Most programs try to fix behavior while the body is starving.
-We’re putting the oars back in your hands. 🍽️
+Cravings aren’t opinions — they’re often biochemical signals.
+Many recovery approaches try to fix behavior while the body is still starving, depleted, inflamed, or unstable.

-When you give the brain tryptophan, tyrosine, magnesium, zinc, B-vitamins, omega-3s, and a steady glucose runway, the lights come back on.
-Willpower becomes possible because chemistry becomes supportive.
+When you give the brain the raw materials it needs — tryptophan, tyrosine, magnesium, zinc, B-vitamins, omega-3s, and steady glucose support — the lights start coming back on.
+Willpower becomes more possible because chemistry becomes more supportive.

 🧪 What Addiction Takes: A Tour of the Biochemical Wreckage

-- Appetite suppression → irregular intake & micronutrient loss
+- Appetite suppression → irregular intake and nutrient loss

-- Digestion issues → poor absorption even when you “eat right”
+- Digestive disruption → poor absorption even when you eat better

-- Liver & Pancreas overload → blood sugar chaos, hypoglycemia
+- Liver and pancreas overload → blood sugar chaos and hypoglycemia

-- Inflammation → anxiety, brain fog, relapse risk
+- Inflammation → anxiety, fog, irritability, and relapse vulnerability

 - Thiamine (B1) for brain energy